Yacoby/cw-ppls/1/ppls1.md

 Notes:
+ * In the mp impl, messages sent are deg(v) and rndvalue(v) and the first legal colour
+ * In the shared memory version this data is readable by everyone
+ * The expensive part of the program is ensuring the the processes remain in lockstep

- * Rounds are simalar to the Interacting Peers Pattern
+ * This is most simalar to the Interacting Peers Pattern
     * Same Program Multiple Data
- * Could be implemented using bag of tasks, but doesn't fit that well
-    * Does have the advantage of allowing higher performance processors
- * The messages sent are deg(v) and rndvalue(v) and the first legal colour
- * In a multiple machine env these cannot be read and it is clear when a round starts and ends
- * In a shared memory environment these can be read at any time
- * Syncronisation is needed to allow rounds to be formatted
+    * Each processor responsible for maintaining data about invlaid colours etc
+    * Use barriers to maintain syncronisation.
+Simalar to Jacboi algo... mentioned in lectures

     * Dealing with more tasks per node just means that a single processor has to preform the work of multiple nodes per round
+       * Sequentially
        * Either threads to allow each task to be run in parallel
-    * Sequentially
        * Equlivent as long as long as the entire thing remains in lockstep

+ * Could be implemented using bag of tasks, but doesn't fit that well
+    * Would need to use a master to schedule tasks
+    * Does have the advantage of implictly supporting more than one node per processor
+    * Allows different performance of nodes as faster nodes just process more tasks
+    * load distribution, deals better with nodes stopping
+    * node not tied to a processor

- * NOt the best of ideas, maybe use a better algo?
+ * Not the best of ideas, maybe use a better algo?
 Look into this